leoramzi/Leo-Media-Renamer/README.md

 - Detailed logging of all operations
 - Support for close year matches for TV shows (±1 year)
 - Skips already tagged folders
+- Comprehensive end-of-operation reporting with:
+  - Operation statistics
+  - List of skipped items with reasons
+  - List of warnings and errors

 ## Requirements
 - Python 3.x